minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

             - Use the new MinIO Client.
             - Replace ``ALIAS`` with the alias for the new deployment.

          d.
-Export **bucket metadata** from existing standalone deployment with the existing MinIO Client.
+Export **bucket metadata** from the existing standalone deployment with the existing MinIO Client.

             The following command exports bucket metadata from the existing deployment to a ``.zip`` file.